 It takes me not letting myself do the things that I feel like doing, but doing the things that I would regret not doing.

 Ok, now that I’ve ranted about what it means to live with intention, here are 4 exercises to help:

 - Learn to sit.
 It might seem silly, but we’re a busy culture.
 And we’re usually uncomfortable with our own thoughts.
 We fill our time with entertainment – streaming shows, watching movies, YouTube, TikTok.
-We scroll through Reddit, Twitter, Insta, Pinterest, FB – and get caught up in convos.
+We scroll through Reddit, Twitter, Insta, Pinterest, and FB – and get caught up in convos.
 We have our music playlists, keep up to date with all our favorite musicians, and have Alexa play our “discover weekly” and our favorite podcasts.
-Which means we don’t actually allow our minds to be still.
+This means we don’t allow our minds to be still.
 To let our thoughts wander.
-We don’t take time to listen to the birds, or watch the leaves flutter in the breeze.
+We don’t take time to listen to the birds or watch the leaves flutter in the breeze.
 If we do, we tend to think about things- issues that we need to deal with, emotions that we’ve been stuffing down, feelings that we haven’t let ourselves feel, or actions that we haven’t taken responsibility for and we don’t want to face all that that entails.

 - Journal about your goals and what you need to do to get there.
 When I’ve been stuck with decluttering, journaling helped me work through why I was keeping things- and most of the time I discovered it was out of fear- fear of being without, fear of upsetting someone else, fear of going against the cultural “norm.”
 It was through writing that I learned what was holding me back and then I was able to write out what I actually would need to do to let things go.
 Seeing it on paper gave me clarity and helped me resolve to take control- the ability to respond.